New targets for relic antineutrino capture: Search for new target for relic antineutrino capture and results

-We examine the filtered isotopes and select candidate targets.
-We first focus on EC isotopes with low $Q_{EC}$, decaying to the ground state of the daughter nuclei.
-Beside the well known candidate $^{163}$Ho ($Q_{EC}$=2.833(30$_{stat}$)(15$_{sys}$) keV)~\cite{Eli15}, $^{243}$Cm ($Q_{EC}$=7.473$\pm$1.713 keV)~\cite{Aud12} appears as a new candidate.
-The $^{243}$Cm decays predominantly via alpha emission and only in a small percentage via EC and that makes experiment more difficult.
-In spite of this problem, we keep this isotope as a candidate for the relic antineutrino capture experiment, considering there may be a way to solve the problem in experiments, under the current situation nobody has detected these particles.
-We obtained the ratio ${\lambda_{\bar{\nu}}}/{\lambda_{EC}}$=6.78$\times 10^{-22}$ for a new target $^{243}$Cm, assuming the most optimistic $Q_{EC}^{\rm opt}$=5.760 keV shown in Table~\ref{candidate-gs}, which gives the highest ratio, based on the recently measure $Q_{EC}$ value, as well as the ratio ${\lambda_{\bar{\nu}}}/{\lambda_{EC}}$=1.45$\times 10^{-23}$ for the previous candidate $^{163}$Ho, considering $Q_{EC}^{opt }$=2.788 keV.
-We calculated the amount of target sources using Eq.~\ref{NoEvent} and their corresponding activities to get 10 events per year in a relic antineutrino capture experiment.
-We find that, if we use a $^{243}$Cm target with optimistic $Q_{EC}$ within the experimental errors, we need only 86.1 kg of $^{243}$Cm, which is less than 1230 kg for the $^{163}$Ho source mentioned above.
-Our calculated results are shown in Table~\ref{candidate-gs} with experimental data~\cite{Eli15,ensdf,Aud12}.
+We first focus on EC isotopes with low $Q_{\rm EC}$, decaying to the 'ground' states of the daughters.
+Beside the well known candidate $^{163}$Ho ($Q_{\rm EC}$=2.833(30$_{stat}$)(15$_{sys}$) keV, $T_{1/2}$=4570 y)~\cite{Eli15}, $^{243}$Cm ($Q_{\rm EC}$=7.473$\pm$1.713 keV, $T_{1/2}$=29.1 y)~\cite{Wan21} has appeared as a new prospective target.
+The $^{243}$Cm decays only in 0.29 \% via EC and predominantly via alpha emission with a branching ratio of 99.71\% and therefore the background due to the highly emitting alphas should be well treated. $Q_{\rm EC}^{\rm opt}$ of $^{243}$Cm is 6.133 keV, which corresponds to a resonant capture from 3S(M1) electron state of binding energy 6.133 keV, and we have obtained the highest ratio ${\lambda_{\bar{\nu}}}/{\lambda_{\rm EC}}$=3.42$\times 10^{-20}$ for $^{243}$Cm.
+In this case, we need only 1.71 kg of $^{243}$Cm source, which is 3 orders of magnitude less than 1.23$\times$10$^{3}$ kg of the $^{163}$Ho mentioned above.
+The calculated results are shown in Table~\ref{candidate-gs} with experimental data~\cite{Eli15,Wan21,ensdf}.